Effects of Defects in Superconducting Phase of Twisted Bilayer Graphene: Introduction

 Impurities in superconductor may give rise to different phenomena for different pairing mechanism and different pairing symmetry\cite{RevModPhys.78.373}.
 A nonmagnetic impurity will not break the Cooper pair in an $s$-wave superconductor\cite{PhysRevLett.3.325}, but it can break Cooper pairs with $p$-wave and $d$-wave symmetry and may induce bound states or quasi-bound states inside the superconducting gap.
 A magnetic impurity may induce Kondo effect in the superconducting phase\cite{RevModPhys.78.373}.
 In multi-impurity case,when the strength and density of impurities is large, the superconducting phase coherence will be destroyed, which converts the system to a normal phase\cite{RevModPhys.78.373}.
 Since disorder such as carbon vacancy and adatom is unavoidable in graphene\cite{RevModPhys.81.109}, it is necessary to study the effect of impurities in TBG\cite{2019arXiv190802753W,2019arXiv190702856H,PhysRevB.99.245118,PhysRevMaterials.3.084003}.\\

 We study the effect of impurity by calculating the number of impurity induced in-gap states for different pairing symmetry, from which we can get some knowledge about the pairing symmetry in the TBG system.
-However, we do not consider the correlation between electrons, which is also believed to be important in TBG\cite{Cao_2018,Cao_unconventional_2018}.
-The in-gap states can be observed in STM experiments and may serve as an experimental indicator of the pairing symmetries.
+However, the correlation between electrons are not considered, which is also believed to be important in TBG\cite{Cao_2018,Cao_unconventional_2018}.
+The in-gap states can be observed in STM experiments and may serve as an experimental indicator of the pairing symmetries, and the method proposed in this paper can be also employed in experiments on other systems with Moir\'{e} pattern.
 This paper is organized as follows.
 In Sec.
-II, we briefly review the model proposed in Ref.\cite{Bistritzer_2011} and introduce the BdG Hamiltonian to describe the superconductivity.
+II, the model proposed in Ref.\cite{Bistritzer_2011} is briefly reviewed and the BdG Hamiltonian is introduced to describe the superconductivity.
 In Sec.
-III, we study the single impurity effects in superconducting phases by calculating the DOS.
+III, the single impurity effects in superconducting phases are investigated by calculating the DOS.
 We find that the number of bound state is different for different paring symmetries.
 In Sec.
-IV, we study the the multi-impurity effects in superconducting phases by calculating the effective superconducting gap as a function of the effective strength of impurities, which shows the extinction of superconductivity in $(d+id)$-wave phase and $(p+ip)$-wave phase.
-We give a conclusion in Sec.
+IV, the the multi-impurity effects are investigated in superconducting phases by calculating the effective superconducting gap as a function of the effective strength of impurities, which shows the extinction of superconductivity in $(d+id)$-wave phase and $(p+ip)$-wave phase.
+The conclusions are given in Sec.
 V. As a comparison, we employ a tight-binding model\cite{Liu:2018aa} as basis and study the impurity effects in that model in Appendix.